Dipit12/React_End_To_End/README.md

-## React Follow along Tutorial from KG coding by Prashant Sir
+## React Follow along Tutorial from KG coding by Prashant Sir and from Bro code

 ## What is React??
     - JS library to build Dynamic and interactive user interfaces